arkumish/Lets-Chat-a-chatting-web-app/README.md

 # Lets Chat
 ### A chatting web app

-On going through the projects on firebase I came across a [codelabs](https://codelabs.developers.google.com) project on firebase.I found that interesting and added few features in that projects
+On going through the projects for google firebase I came across a [codelabs](https://codelabs.developers.google.com) project of firebase.I found that interesting and add few new features in that projects.

 ### Features
  - AUTHENTICATION USING GOOGLE SIGN UP